iLink-CyberShARE/SWIM-IT/Services/GAMS Model Processor/README.md

 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.

 ## License
-GNU GENERAL PUBLIC LICENSE  3.0
+This software code is licensed under the [GNU GENERAL PUBLIC LICENSE v3.0](./LICENSE) and uses third party libraries that are distributed under their own terms (see [LICENSE-3RD-PARTY.md](./LICENSE-3RD-PARTY.md)).

 ## Copyright
-© 2021 University of Texas at El Paso (SWIM Project)
+© 2023 University of Texas at El Paso (SWIM Project)